M.Sc./Ph.D in Craniofacial Science with Diploma in Pediatric Dentistry

 • Pediatric Dentistry is part of a full complement of specialties offered at UBC including Orthodontics, Endodontics, Periodontics, Prosthodontics and Oral Medicine/Oral Pathology.
 Graduate students will have unique opportunities to provide interdisciplinary care for their patients.

-• Pediatric Dentistry students will work along side with the Orthodontic Specialty students throughout their program.
-The coordinator of the Orthodontic module has dual training in Pediatric Dentistry and Orthodontics.
+• Pediatric Dentistry students will work alongside Orthodontic Specialty students throughout their program.

-• Students will have extensive experience treating children under general anesthesia and sedation.
+• Students will have extensive experience treating children under general anesthesia at BCCH and sedation at UBC.

 • Vancouver is consistently rated as one of the most livable cities in the world with a mild climate and outstanding recreational opportunities.